influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withMergeStrategy(mergeStrategy)
 ```

-MergeStrategy is the strategy used to merge a patch.
-It defaults to "strategic" Must be one of: strategic, merge, json
+"MergeStrategy is the strategy used to merge a patch.
+It defaults to \"strategic\" Must be one of: strategic, merge, json"

 ### fn spec.templateDefaults.resource.withSetOwnerReference